COVID-19 What's Happening FAQ

 Updated: April 11, 2020, at 12:51 pm

-Note: The final list of construction projects that will proceed will ultimately depend on Alberta Health Services approval.
-Administration will be packaging construction projects on the “Continue list” on a priority basis for AHS approval.
+Note: The final list of construction projects that will proceed will ultimately depend on the Government of Alberta's approval.
+Administration will be packaging construction projects on the “Continue list” on a priority basis for provincial approval.

 If there are additional changes to the delivery, accessibility or hours of operation, etc. for any of these programs, services, facilities or events, Administration will share information with residents via our City website (stalbert.ca/covid19) and social media.